 The sky is the limit when making Chili.
 This article is undoubtedly about Traditional Texas Chili, but one of the best parts of cooking is you're the Chef and can do whatever you like.

 There are many types of high-quality chile powders on the market.
-This one ingredient alone can make or break your Texas chili recipe.
+This one ingredient alone can make or break your Texas chili recipes.

 We are fortunate to get some of the best chili powders at the grocery store here in Texas.
 If your area grocery stores aren't supplied with these chile powders, below are some I would suggest considering purchasing.